 On May 31, 1884, 225 Beacon was purchased from Charles Amory and William S. Draper, guardians of Thomas Copley Amory, by three unmarried sisters: Eulalie M. Iasigi, Elizabeth F. Iasigi, and Mary V. Iasigi.
 They previously had lived at 43 Mt.
 Vernon with their mother, Eulalie (Loir) Iasigi, the widow of Joseph A. Iasigi.
 Elizabeth (Loir) Iasigi had died in December of 1883.

 In January of 1887, Elizabeth Iasigi married Dr. James Dwight.
 On January 22, 1887, Eulalie and Mary Iasigi transferred their interest in 225 to Elizabeth Dwight and moved to The Kensington (northeast corner of Boylston and Exeter).
 The Dwights made 225 Beacon their home.
+They also maintained a home in Woods Hole and then, by the early 1900s, in Barnstable.

 James Dwight died in July of 1917.
 Elizabeth Dwight continued to live at 225 Beacon in 1919, but during the 1919-1920 winter season she was living in Brookline and 225 Beacon was the home of real estate investor Stephen Westcott Sleeper and his wife Eliza Harriet (Cushing) Sleeper.
 They previously had lived at 336 Beacon, and moved back there by the 1920-1921 season.